 This is not thanks to all beaches are topless, but because many people lack any swimsuit whatsoever.
 Now, some of them will strip down to their bikini briefs, thongs, bras – whatever’s under their clothes – and jump into the water or laze in the sun.
 Meanwhile, a smaller number will just get naked.
 There are specific nude beaches, but other beaches generally tolerate nudity.

 Sexuality in Spain

-The group was clearly familiar, probably schoolmates, and while at first the girls grouped their towels separately from the boys, within an hour they were all together and a few couples were forming in the group.
+The group was clearly familiar, probably schoolmates.
+While at first the girls grouped their towels separately from the boys, within an hour they were all together and a few couples were forming.
 It was easy to see because public displays of affection are an everyday thing and Spaniards are quite demonstrative.
-The group of ten young friends continued to enjoy their day as a few of them paired up, and not one of them blinked when two boys in the group paired off and clearly flirted and touched each other.
+The group of ten young friends continued enjoying their day as a few of them paired up.
+Furthermore, not one of them blinked when two boys in the group paired off and clearly began flirting and touching.
 They were a non issue, something that entire country has contact with every day.
-In my country, there would be staring, whispers, and then probably someone would get beaten up.
+In my country, there would be staring, whispers, and maybe even violence.

 Another example of sexuality being a total non-issue.
 About a month ago in Spanish class, we read about people’s struggles with learning a foreign language.
 The profiles included a little history and what they did for a living.
 When I came to the last profile, Antonio, his profile stated that he was “Amo de casa”.
 Ama de casa means housewife, so imagine my delight when I thought, good one Spain, I am going to read about this guy who stays home while his wife goes to work!
 (While openness regarding sex and sexual orientation are the norm, Spain has not progressed quite as far with gender equality topics).
 Anyway, upon further reading, I discover that Antonio met his husband in France.
 So, yes he is an Amo de Casa – and his husband goes to work.